Mountfield, East Sussex

 Mountfield is a village and civil parish in the Rother district of East Sussex, England, and three miles (5 km) north-west of Battle.
 It is mentioned in the Domesday Book.

-The parish church is dedicated to All Saints; Mountfield and Whatlington Church of England Primary School is at the road junction in the nearby hamlet of Johns Cross by the A21 and the A2100 roads further north.
+The parish church is dedicated to All Saints.
+Mountfield and Whatlington Church of England Primary School is at the road junction in the nearby hamlet of Johns Cross by the A21 and the A2100 roads further north.
+The parish includes the linear settlement of Vinehall Street, to the south from Johns Cross, which contains the independent Vinehall School.

 Governance

 The lowest level of government is the Mountfield parish council.
 The parish council is responsible for local amenities including two playing fields and a children's play area.
 Elections are held every four years.
 The May 2011 election was uncontested.

 Rother District council provides the next level of government with services such as refuse collection, planning consent, leisure amenities and council tax collection.
 Mountfield is part of the Darwell Ward.

 East Sussex county council is the third tier of government, providing education, libraries and highway maintenance.
 Mountfield falls within the Battle and Crowhurst ward.

 The UK Parliament constituency for Mountfield is Bexhill and Battle.

 Prior to Brexit in 2020, the village was part of the South East England constituency in the European Parliament.